- Home

 These 30-minute programs are designed for little gymnasts to learn and increase basic tumbling motions in a group environment.
 It emphasizes balance and coordination through tumbling moves, exercises and songs.
 Children must be the required age prior to the start of the session.
 A parent or guardian must accompany 2- and 3-year-olds.
 Sessions are available for kids ages 2-5.
 View dates, costs and register here.

 Build confidence and increase your marketability as a babysitter with the American Red Cross Babysitting Certification class.
 Participants will gain hands-on practice of life-saving babysitting skills with mannequins.
 This is a great class for those getting ready to start babysitting on their own or for those who will be in charge of younger siblings for short periods of time.
-Participants must be at least 11 years old and will need to bring a sack lunch.
-Each participant will receive a Babysitter’s Training Handbook and a starter kit.
 Sessions are available for kids ages 11 and older.
+Note: CPR is not part of the babysitting training class, so students are encouraged to also sign up for the kids CPR Certification Class.
 View dates, costs and register here.

-Sunflower Fine Art: Fun with Drawing & Painting
+Fun with Drawing & Painting with Sunflower Fine Art

 Sunflower Fine Art studio is owned by professional artist Tingting S. Beck.
 Her art has been honored at various professional art competitions, and she has taught art classes for nearly a decade.
 Youth will learn the basic concepts of drawing with various kinds of medias.
 The programs combine drawing and painting, realistic and abstract, classic shading and animated design.
 Classes are available for kids ages 6-17 years old.
 View dates, costs and register here.